BDC Hamburger Icon

 • Ensure your subject line is compelling: Does your subject line compel people to open your email?
 Put yourself in your readers’ shoes and give an honest answer.
 If you’re unsure, your subject line likely needs more work.
 While summing up the content of your email, subject lines should also pique curiosity and entice.

 • Ensure your preview text is compelling: Your preview text should also be enticing.
-Those few words people see right after your subject can make all the difference in your open rates.
-Does your preview text further explain your email’s content?
-Does it make it even more irresistible?
+Those few words that appear after the subject line can make all the difference in your open rates.
+Does your preview text further

 7. Be consistent in your email marketing.